rohan-baranwal/trade-analysis/INFY/Analysis/INFY - Top Down (2024-02-14).md

 ### Questions
-1. ***Why did this selling pressure break EMA 20 support?***   ![[Pasted image 20240214223614.png]]
+1. ***Why did this selling pressure break EMA 20 support?***   ![[Pasted image 20240214223614.png]] We should not give that much importance to EMA 20.

 2. ***Follow up of above question on smaller time frame.
 Why did price go up from here?***![[Pasted image 20240214233210.png]]